 What to Do

-May falls into what's generally regarded as Bogotá's dry season.
-There are fewer showers and the weather is often sunny.
-That means it's the ideal time to partake in some local activities.
-You can take advantage of this by opting for one of the city's unique cultural tours, be it a walk through this Spanish-colonial historic center of La Candelaria, or a street-art tour that showcases the city's impressive urban wall art.
-You can also take advantage of the good weather by partaking in ciclovía, an event where every Sunday Bogotá closes off many of its thoroughfares in favor of foot and bicycle traffic.
+Though there are sunny periods, May falls into what's generally regarded as Bogotá's wet season.
+You can take advantage of local activities on drier days by opting for one of the city's unique cultural tours, be it a walk through this Spanish-colonial historic center of La Candelaria, or a street-art tour that showcases the city's impressive urban wall art.
+You can also take advantage of the good weather by partaking in ciclovía, an event where every Sunday, Bogotá closes off many of its thoroughfares in favor of foot and bicycle traffic.
 It's a perfect outing for the whole family.

 Spending time in the capital will also allow you to make some great day or weekend trips to the surrounding countryside.
 You can visit the colonial town of Villa de Leyva, located about four hours north of Bogotá.
-It's famous as having the largest central plaza of any town in Colombia.
-Nearby you'll find the site of the Battle of Boyacá, where the Bolívar's army dealt the Spanish their final blow during the war for independence.
+It's famous for having the largest central plaza of any town in Colombia.
+Nearby, you'll find the site of the Battle of Boyacá, where Bolívar's army dealt the Spanish their final blow during the war for independence.
 It makes for a great visit, too.

-Festival of Wayúu Culture.
-Every year in May (exact dates subject to change) the indigenous Wayúu people of the department of Guajira (and also in the Venezuelan state of Zulia) celebrate their heritage in the city of Uribia, in the northern Guajira Peninsula.
-The festival includes music and dancing as well as the preparation of regional foods and the showcasing of artisanal handicrafts.
+Festival of Wayúu Culture, Uribia.
+Every May (exact dates subject to change), the Indigenous Wayúu people of the department of Guajira (and also in the Venezuelan state of Zulia) celebrate their heritage in the city of Uribia, in the northern Guajira Peninsula.
+The festival includes music and dancing, as well as the preparation of regional foods and the showcasing of artisanal handicrafts.

 Traveling to Colombia in May?
-Check out these great trip ideas.
+Check out these great itineraries

-Explore Colombia's Caribbean Coast.
-Take a 4x4 to the remote Guajira Peninsula, home of the northernmost point in South America.
-After traversing the sand dunes, you'll engage with local indigenous tribes.
+Explore Colombia's Caribbean Coast - 12 Days.
+Take a 4WD to the remote Guajira Peninsula, home of the northernmost point in South America.
+After traversing the sand dunes, you'll engage with local Indigenous tribes.
 Circle back to Santa Marta and enjoy a kayak or tube ride down the Don Diego river before spending a few days hiking around Parque Nacional Natural Tayrona.

-Colombia's Food & Culture Tour.
-On this two week tour, you'll taste exotic fruits in Bogotá's largest open-air market, tour the city of Medellín on foot and by cable car, participate in a chocolate and rum tasting in Cartagena, and more.
+Colombia's Food & Culture Tour - 15 Days.
+On this tour, you'll taste exotic fruits in Bogotá's largest open-air market, tour the city of Medellín on foot and by cable car, participate in a chocolate and rum tasting in Cartagena, and more.

 More Helpful Information